manoelacs/manoelacs/README.md

 Hey, I’m Manoela Santos 👋

-🚀 Frontend Developer | Aspiring Full-Stack Developer | AI Enthusiast 🤖
+🚀 Senior Frontend Developer | React • Next.js • TypeScript • Flutter 🤖

 I’m all about building dynamic, responsive web systems, and now I’m diving deep into Django to connect the dots between front-end and back-end.
 My goal?
 To create seamless applications that integrate innovative features, AI, and a clean code approach.